saad-khannn/webcam-game/README.md

 3. The timer
 4. The score

 The face detection square will be shown as long as your face is visible to the webcam and detected by the game.
-Move your head and/or body to move your face detection box and collect as many circles as you can before the round ends. <br/>
+Move your head and/or body to move your face detection square and collect as many circles as you can before the round ends. <br/>
 The red circle spawns at a random position at the beginning of every round.
 Every time you collect a circle, a new circle will spawn at another random position. <br/>
 The timer shows how many seconds are left in the round.
 Each round lasts 60 seconds. <br/>
 The score shows the number of circles you have collected in the round. <br/>